The Two Types of Canadian Peace Bonds You Should Know About

 With a common law Peace Bond, the accused does not have to instill a current or continuous fear in the complainant.
 However, to obtain a common law Peace Bond, there must be sufficient evidence that the accused will disrupt the peace should such an order not be made.
 A common law Peace Bond is typically employed in rural courthouses (Canmore, Airdrie, Strathmore, etc.) due to police officers being less available to survey complainants for fear and swear details in court.

 Entering a common law Peace Bond is easier than entering a section 810 Peace Bond.
-The process begins when the accused arrives in court, and the prosecutor notifies the judge of a concern that they [the acused] might breach the peace.
+The process begins when the accused arrives in court, and the prosecutor notifies the judge of a concern that they [the accused] might breach the peace.
 The accused approves, and the judge then produces the Order for the accused to enter the Peace Bond.
 At this point, the accused signs a recognizance as the criminal charges are dropped.

 Settling criminal charges via a Peace Bond is an exceptionally practical solution.
 Nothing is guaranteed at trial, regardless of the strength of an accused’s case.
 Therefore, to bypass the expense and anxiety of a trial and to ensure the removal of the charges, it’s beneficial in numerous instances to agree to and enter a Peace Bond.